 Sure, only a few extra horsepower doesn’t seem much, but when overtaking, any extra power is appreciated.

-Technically the engine does reach that peak power figure of 268 hp, but the Amarok is still rated as a 254 hp motor (190 kW), and it sends the power to a ZF eight-speed auto and then on to all four wheels using VW’s 4Motion all-wheel-drive system.
+Technically the engine does reach that peak power figure of 268 hp, but there’s a catch.
+The Amarok’s standard rating of 254 hp motor (190 kW), still applies.

 Depending on the country you’re in, the new, more powerful V6 engine is available in Ultimate, Highline or Aventura trim levels.